 Employers of six or fewer agricultural or aqua-cultural laborers are not required to carry coverage, if the employer maintains employers' liability insurance of at least $100,000 multiplied by the number of full time employees and has at least $5,000 in medical payments coverage.

 Employers of domestic servants in a private home are not required to carry coverage.

-Sole-Proprietors and Partners who include themselves on workers' compensation coverage must use a payroll amount of $44,600 for rating their overall workers' compensation cost.
+Sole-Proprietors and Partners who include themselves on workers' compensation coverage must use a payroll amount of $51,200 for rating their overall workers' compensation premium for 2023.

 The state of Maine provides a free online tool for verifying workers' compensation insurance coverage.
 Anyone can search by business name or FEIN.
 The results will only show the business name and policy number for employers who have coverage in the state being searched.
 The information is managed by the Maine Workers' Compensation Board.

 Maine workers' compensation verification tool

 How much is workers' comp in ME? click or call!